DerGuru/The-Resonant/New Chapters/Part3/P3-05_Linas_Father.md

 "Yes, chef."

 She left through the back door, stepping into cool night air.
-The city hummed around her—cars, voices, the distant sound of music from somewhere close but not here.
+The city hummed around her - cars, voices, the distant sound of music from somewhere close but not here.

 Her father had been part of the resonance circuit.
 Had moved illegal materials.
 Had seen people disappear.